Nextiva / Blog / Customer Experience

 Customer service metrics are key performance indicators (KPIs) that businesses use to track, measure, and optimize their level of customer support.

-At least one-third of consumers said they would consider switching companies after just one instance of bad customer service.
-Those customers might not just take their business elsewhere — they could tell their friends, family, or social media about their poor customer service interactions, damaging your brand’s reputation.
-But how do you know if your customer service is thriving or needs help?
-Customer service metrics, of course.
+Those customers might not just take their business elsewhere; they could also tell their friends, family, or social media about their poor customer service interactions, which could damage your brand’s reputation

 The more value you create for your customers, the less you generally have to worry about losing their business.
 You can measure your effectiveness with several call center metrics and KPIs that illustrate different parts of the customer experience.

-Customer Experience Metrics
+Customer Experience & Satisfaction Metrics

 1. Customer Satisfaction Score (CSAT)

-Calculate your CSAT score by giving a simple, one-question survey after a customer interaction:
+Calculate your CSAT score by giving a simple, one-question survey after a customer interaction: “How would you rate your overall satisfaction with the service you received?”

 You can vary the customer satisfaction survey question if the intent stays the same.
 Then, customers can respond on a scale from 1–5, with 1 being Very Unsatisfied, 3 being Neutral, and 5 being Very Satisfied.

-Satisfied customers core a 4 or 5.
+A good customer satisfaction score a 4 or 5.

 If you surveyed 100 customers, and 43 answered “Satisfied” while 29 answered “Very Satisfied,” your CSAT score would be 72, based on the formula.